qbead/qbeadWebsite/content/book/animation.md

 </pre>
 </div>

+In this code, the lights are given opposite intensities and set to different colors.
 The code above can be opened from the examples folder, under the name `Railroad_Signal` or [viewed online](/codedoc/examples/Animations_and_Patterns/Railroad_Signal).

-Another particularly useful trick is to add "delay" between the time-dependent numbers controlling the color of each LED.
+Another cool pattern can be created with a particularly useful trick that adds a "delay" between the time-dependent numbers controlling the color of each LED.
 This creates the illusion that the LEDs are following each other.

 <div class="ssw-codecontent" markdown=0>
 <pre class="ssw-codeblock">